Served: 11 years

 1979 to September 25, 1990

 Neighbors called the police.
 By the time they arrived, Bundy and Casey were dead.
+Sergeant Palmer was in life-threatening condition with a collapsed lung.
 Robyn was dying in her mother’s arms in the front yard.
-Sergeant Palmer was in critical condition with a collapsed lung.

-University of Cincinnati Air Care responded and administered to Robyn for an hour before she died.
+University of Cincinnati Air Care responded and administered to Robyn for an hour before she also died.

 Sergeant Palmer was rushed to the University of Cincinnati Medical Center with gunshot wounds to his chest and upper right leg.
-During surgery, physicians removed a portion of his right lung and had to re-inflate the other.
+During surgery, physicians removed a portion of his right lung and had to re-inflate the other which had partially collapsed.

-The bodies of Bundy, Robyn, and Casey were transported to the Hamilton County (Ohio) Coroners Office for autopsies.
+The bodies of Bundy, Robyn, and Casey were transported to the Hamilton County, Ohio Morgue for autopsies.

 Sergeant Palmer’s lungs deteriorated over the next three weeks and his kidneys were beginning to fail.
 Doctors decided to try an experimental artificial lung (intravascular oxygenator) implant at the Pennsylvania State University’s Milton S. Hershey Medical Center.
 On September 23, 1990, he became the tenth person to receive the implant.
-The lungs failed and, on the night of September 25, 1990, he passed away, making Barbara Palmer the lone survivor of the incident and in her family.
+However, on the night of September 25, 1990, he passed away.

-Sergeant Palmer’s funeral was held at St. Henry Church, 3813 Dixie Highway.
-He we was buried in Highland Cemetery, Ft.
+He was survived by his wife.
+His funeral was held at St. Henry Church, 3813 Dixie Highway.
+He was buried in Highland Cemetery in Ft.
 Mitchell.

 Mrs. Palmer sued the Veterans Administration and in 1995 was awarded a $2.75 Million judgment.
 She died in 2004, 14 years after the murders, and was buried with her husband and children.

-© This narrative was researched and revised on November 28, 2012 by Cincinnati Police Lieutenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society.
-All rights are reserved to him and the Greater Cincinnati Police Historical Society.
+© This narrative was further researched and revised on August 25, 2012 by Cincinnati Police Lietuenant Stephen R. Kramer (Retired), Greater Cincinnati Police Historical Society President.
+All rights are reserved to him and the Greater Cincinnati Police Museum.